massimo-zaniboni/asterisell-v5/doc/website/content/pages/features.rst

 - fast rating engine:

-  - 8500 CDRS/s on dedicated fast host: 4 cores, 8GB RAM, 2xSSD
+  - 8000 CDRS/s on dedicated fast host: 4 cores, 8GB RAM, 2xSSD
-  - 4300 CDRS/s on shared cloud host: 1 core, 2GB RAM, SSD
+  - 4200 CDRS/s on shared cloud host: 1 core, 2GB RAM, SSD
-  - 2600 CDRS/s on host with slow HDD
+  - 2400 CDRS/s on host with slow HDD

 - it uses TokuDB engine:

-  - CDRS are saved in compressed state
+  - CDRS are saved in a compressed state
   - SSD/HDD friendly because it performs a lot of sequential writes
   - performances do not degrade in case of a lot of data, but they remain constant, because all nodes of the btree are written in full state, not only leafs

-- it pre-calculates daily grouped totals for CDRS, in order to speedup the Web user-interface, and common filters on data
+- it pre-calculates daily grouped totals for CDRS, in order to speed up the Web user-interface, and common filters on data
 - it can manage millions of monthly CDRS
 - it can store in a compressed way millions of ported telephone numbers
 - it imports and rates CDRS in an incremental way (also for rates with a bundle-state)